eficode-academy/terraform-fundamentals/06-Applying-Modules-and-workspaces-in-Terraform.md

 This command cleans up all resources deployed during this exercise.

-Conclusion
+Well done!
 ----------

-Congratulations!
-You've successfully utilized Terraform modules and workspaces to deploy and manage virtual machines in Azure.
+You've successfully utilized Terraform modules to deploy and manage virtual machines in Azure.

 This exercise demonstrates the power of Terraform in managing complex infrastructure setups efficiently and repeatably.